vences/code-club/README.md

 We also have a quick example of a [lookup table](https://developers.cloudflare.com/workers/examples/country-code-redirect/) in our own documentation.

 Using these concepts, update your Hello Worker script to return this random response.
 You’ll want to copy your project in Github, so that your week 1 assignment is still available for reference.
 You can use the “import project” feature on the UI, or follow these command line instructions

+## Assignement 3: API, Bots and Cats

+We saw the immutability of inbound requests, the available properties of Request.cf, how to create new subrequests, how to create new responses, get and set headers.

+Create a worker (or expand existing code) to handle automated traffic differently.
+- Send human traffic to an origin
+- Get additional ‘data’  from https://httpbin.org/get via a subrequest
+- If the inbound request appears automated, always return JSON-formatted responses
+- Use the inbound request data to filter bad bots
+- For bad bots, return a JSON object indicating the request was blocked due to appearing to be non-human.
+Alternatively, return cats (http.cat/401)

+Set an Origin Resolve Override for your subrequest origin.
+What is the effect?

+(Optional) If you need an API endpoint in your lab account:
+- Create a CNAME DNS record to petstore3.swagger.io
+- Set a Page Rule with Host Header Override = “petstore3.swagger.io”